opentensor/old-docs/src/Delegation.md

 btcli delegate
 ```

-## List all the delagates in the network:
+## List all the delegates in the network:
 ```
 btcli list_delegates
 ```